Shriram-Raja/HP-MITER/README.md

 Refer to _MultiProcessorSystem.cpp_

+**IMPORTANT NOTE:** The MITER algorithm uses the CPLEX optimization solver, however as it is proprietary, it has not been included in this repository.

 ## Schedulability Analyses
 - Deadline Analysis with Limited Carry-in (DA-LC): implementation of the method defined in [[3]](#References).